LogMeIn acquires chatbot and AI startup Nanorep for up to $50M

 What Nanorep is tapping into that is interesting is the fact that the vast range of businesses in the world are not tech-centric, and so they will be less capable of building AI solutions like chatbots themselves, nor will they want to spend an arm and a leg to get them: like all software, AI is gradually moving into the realm of being off-the-shelf, and LogMeIn is hoping to be a part of that trend.

-This is publicly-traded LogMeIn’s seventh acquisition, and its first since acquiring password manager LastPass in 2015 for $110 million.
+This is publicly traded LogMeIn’s seventh acquisition, and its first since acquiring password manager LastPass in 2015 for $110 million.

 0